-The hikes along Nahal Betzet are incredibly beautiful, although they must once have been even more beautiful before much of the stream disappeared due to using the water for irrigation.
-However, pumped water is now introduced into the stream bed.
+This section of Nahal Betzet is incredibly beautiful, although it must once have been even more beautiful before much of the stream disappeared when its water was used for irrigation.
+However, pumped water is now introduced into a small part of the stream bed.
 Two hikes are described.
-One starts from the parking lot at Kibbutz Elon and goes to the spring and covers part of the stream bed.
-The other starts from the parking lot at the Daniela Ruins close to Garanot Hagalil and goes along the stream bed to Kibbutz Elon.
-Both hikes are there and back the same way and cover the same area, although the second hike is longer.
-For this second hike you will need to get back to your car.
+One starts from the parking lot at Kibbutz Elon, descends to the spring and covers part of the stream bed.
+In terms of beauty, this hike is very adequate.
+The second starts from the parking lot at the Daniela Ruins close to Garanot Hagalil and goes along the stream bed to Kibbutz Elon.
+Hence, it also covers the area of the first hike.
+This is obviously a longer hike and you will need to figure out how to get back to your car.

 Time: About 2½ hours.